mintel/lpipe/README.md

 This project was borne out of a desire to support directed-graph workflows on FAAS. **lpipe** is designed to handle batched events from CloudWatch, Kinesis, or SQS.

+### Philosophy

+`lpipe` exists to consolidate the boilerplate required for writing high quality Lambdas in Python.
+Directed-graph message handling is an optional bonus feature.

+Features include:
+* Batch message handling
+* Error handling and capture - distinguish exceptions which should poison the queue
+* Validate messages against function signatures
+* Automatically handle partial failures in a batch of messages (SQS)
+* Create directed graph workflows with a combination of one or more lambdas

 ## Getting Started